Why You Should Make a Bucket List

 South America, Southern Europe,Japan, SE Asia

-After all this time, here’s why I think having a bucket list matters:
+After all this time, here’s why I think making a bucket list and timeline is so important:

 - It reminds you that you have limited time on this earth.
-You can choose to use that time to be happy and do what you love.
+You can choose to use that time to do what you love.